Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Results

 Interestingly, as shown in Fig. S1(a) of the \emph{Supplementary Information} (SI), the exponent $\gamma$ for $K$-Sat problems with different $K$ and $\alpha$ collapses onto a common function of $\alpha/K^2$.
 This implies that the decrease of nodes by grouping configurations in CEL is universal for different values of $N$, $M$ and $K$, which is further shown by the ratio $(\cC/2^N)^{1/(1-\gamma)}$ collapsed onto a common exponential decay against $N$ in Fig. S1(b).

 Other than a large reduction in the number of nodes, another advantage of CEL is the identification of local minima.
 Since connected configurations with the same energy are grouped in clusters in CELs, one can easily identify local minima as clusters where all neighbors are of higher energy; such identification is not trivial in FEL since it is difficult to examine if there exists a path from a configuration to a lower-energy one without passing through higher-energy configurations.
 In the CEL in \fig{fig_fel}(b), one can see that there exist two local minima (triangles) with $E=1$.
-We show in \fig{fig_cel} the low-energy portion of another examplar CEL of spin glasses on random regular graphs (RRG) with $N=15$ and $f_+=0.5$; since the configurations $\vs$ and $-\vs$ have the same energy according to \req{eq_sgH}, one can observe a symmetric structure in the energy landscape as expected, including a pair of local minima at $E=3$.
-Another example of CEL for $3$-Sat problem with $N=15$ and $\alpha=4$ is shown in \fig{fig_cel}(b), where six local minima are found at $E=1$.
-More examplar CELs of systems with larger $N$ are found in Fig.~S2 of the SI.